LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W07-D2-Tables.md

 | 5.
 Midterm Quiz          | 10.
 Review and Term Project |
 |                          | 11.
 Final Quiz              |

+Notes for each week are available in the [course outline](https://lcc-cit.github.io/CIS195-CourseMaterials/).

 # Table Styling with CSS